rocky-linux/documentation/docs/guides/security/ssh_ca_key_signing.md

     - certificates
 ---

-# SSH Certificate Authorities and Key Signing

 ## Prerequisites

+* Ability to use command line tools.
+* Managing content from the command line.
+* Previous experience with SSH key generation helpful, but not required.
-* Basic understanding of SSH and public key infrastructure
+* Basic understanding of SSH and public key infrastructure helpful, but not required.
+* A server running the sshd daemon.

 ## Introduction